AnirudhaRamesh/15663-Computational-Photography-Assignment1/README.md

 The python script should run sequentially without any problems.
 This script was developed in a jupyter notebook whose outputs are also printed and attached as a reference to what the expected outputs should look like.
 Please read the comments in the code as they explain or add to the reasoning at some places.

+2.2 additional has some images captured by our pinhole camera.